cod182/Milestone-Project-3/readme.md

 ## Scope

-The site will quickyl show what it's purpose it for a user.
+The site will quickly show what it's purpose is for a user.
 A search will be easy to complete by a user without loggin in.

 The site will include an about section detailing what the site does and what a user can gain from it.